cbeitzell/run_analysis/CodeBook.md

 <p>To create the tidy data in RunAnalysis.txt, the mean and standard deviation variables extracted from the two sets.
 The sets were then correlated to the subject id and activity for that vector of data.
 The two sets were joined and the average for each variable by subject and activity was measured.</p>
 * NOTE: The frequency mean was not included as one of the mean variables as is a measurement used to find the mean of a frequency.
 The other mean variables dealt with the mean of the particular sensor signal meansurement in question.

-<p>The data is in wide format, consisting of 181 rows (the first row is the header) and 68 columns.
+<p>The data is in wide format, consisting of 181 rows (1 row of header variables, and 180 rows of data) and 68 columns.
 It is order by the Subject, and then Activity columns.
 The Averaged mean and standard deviation variables then follow.
 This data set follows the tidy data princples:</p>
 1. Each variable is in a column.
 2. Every row is for a different observation, I.e. the the subject and activity combination is unique.
 3. There is one table for the overall averaging of the data set.